kaushalshivang-ai/Python-Project/statement.md

 # Target Users
 1\.College students who need a simple way to manage contacts for classmates, professors, and college-related activities.
-<BR>Beginners in programming who want to practice Python concepts such as file handling, data structures, and user interaction.
+2\.Beginners in programming who want to practice Python concepts such as file handling, data structures, and user interaction.
-<BR>Individuals looking for a lightweight, easy-to-use digital alternative to traditional paper-based address books.
+3\.Individuals looking for a lightweight, easy-to-use digital alternative to traditional paper-based address books.
+4\.Anyone who wants to maintain a personal or professional contact list without relying on complex commercial software.

 # High Level Features
 1. Adding a contact by entering name, phone number, and email.